Symphony No. 5 (Tchaikovsky): Critical reaction

 Critical reaction to the work was mixed, with some enthusiasm in Russia.
-Valerian Bogdanov-Berezovsky wrote, "The Fifth Symphony is the weakest of Tchaikovsky's symphonies, but nevertheless it is a striking work, taking a prominent place not only among the composer's output but among Russian works in general. ... the entire symphony seems to spring from some dark spiritual experience."
+Valerian Bogdanov-Berezovsky wrote, "The Fifth Symphony is the weakest of Tchaikovsky's symphonies, but nevertheless it is a striking work, taking a prominent place not only among the composer's output but among Russian works in general. [...] the entire symphony seems to spring from some dark spiritual experience."

 On the symphony's first performance in the United States, critical reaction, especially in Boston, was almost unanimously hostile.
 A reviewer for the Boston Evening Transcript, October 24, 1892, wrote:

-Of the Fifth Tchaikovsky Symphony one hardly knows what to say ...
+Of the Fifth Tchaikovsky Symphony one hardly knows what to say [...]
 In the Finale we have all the untamed fury of the Cossack, whetting itself for deeds of atrocity, against all the sterility of the Russian steppes.
 The furious peroration sounds like nothing so much as a horde of demons struggling in a torrent of brandy, the music growing drunker and drunker.
 Pandemonium, delirium tremens, raving, and above all, noise worse confounded!

-The reception in New York was little better.
+The reception in New York City was little better.
 A reviewer for the Musical Courier, March 13, 1889, wrote:

-In the Tchaikovsky's Fifth Symphony ... one vainly sought for coherency and homogeneousness ... in the last movement, the composer's Calmuck blood got the better of him, and slaughter, dire and bloody, swept across the storm-driven score.
+In the Tchaikovsky's Fifth Symphony [...] one vainly sought for coherency and homogeneousness [...]
+In the last movement, the composer's Calmuck blood got the better of him, and slaughter, dire and bloody, swept across the storm-driven score.

 Uses of the symphony

 "Farewell, Amanda", written by Cole Porter for the 1949 Spencer Tracy and Katharine Hepburn film Adam's Rib, draws liberally from the 4th movement of Tchaikovsky's 5th Symphony.

 It is suggested by Ian MacDonald that a fragment of the "fate" theme is quoted by Dmitri Shostakovich in his Symphony No. 7 in the "invasion" theme of the first movement.

-Part of the second movement was given English lyrics under the title Moon Love and Love Is All That Matters.
+Part of the second movement was given English lyrics under the title "Moon Love" (a Frank Sinatra classic later featured in his 1966 album Moonlight Sinatra) and Love Is All That Matters.

-The beginning of Annie's Song by John Denver is almost identical to the first horn theme in the second movement, but it seems this was unintentional and only pointed out to Denver by his producer Milt Okun.
+The beginning of "Annie's Song" by John Denver is almost identical to the first horn theme in the second movement, but it seems this was unintentional and only pointed out to Denver by his producer Milt Okun.

 An arrangement of the second movement was used in a prominent 1970s Australian advertisement for Winfield cigarettes.